jsamhall/shipengine/README.md

 A PHP wrapper for the accessing and interacting with the ShipEngine v1 API.

 **Entirely untested and still in development**
+**ST: Tested via the consumer of the SDK, but still in active deployment**

 ## How to use
 ```php